aosullivan/health-report-card/README.md

 ## Method length and CCN excluding one line methods
 We also report the average values of method length and CCN when all one-line methods are excluded.
 More precisely, we exclude methods where NCSS <= 2.
 This is in order to discount classes like Javabeans and DTO's which have a high proportion of methods with no logic.

+Interface method declarations have an NCSS of 1 and a CCN of 1.
+These are included in the averages, but excluded from one-liner averages.